celiagiotti/visualisation_mini-project/README.md

 - visualisation_2.py
 - visualisation_3.py

-This 3 files of code contain all the code for all the visualisations required for the project.
+This 3 files contain all the code for all the visualisations required for the project.

 **You have other files which are data files:**
 - departements-avec-outre-mer.geojson